Sarwanand Koul Premi

 Sarwanand Koul Premi, also spelled Sarvanand Kaul Premi (2 November 1924 – 1 May 1990), was a Kashmiri poet, journalist, research scholar, Gandhian, social reformer and independence activist living in Jammu & Kashmir, India.
-Along with his young married son, Verinder (27), he was kidnapped, tortured and killed by Islamic terrorists in 1990.
+Along with his young married son, Verinder (27), he was kidnapped, tortured and killed by terrorists in 1990.

 For a few years he worked for the Village and the Khadi Industries Board (a state enterprise) as well as the Industries Department of Punjab.
 He returned to Kashmir and joined the education department of Jammu and Kashmir as a teacher from 1954 to 1977.